Replacement Civic Centre

 How much will the replacement Civic Centre cost?

-Updated proposed financial plan can be found in the May 8, 2024 Council Agenda.
+The approved financial plan can be found in the May 8, 2024 Council Agenda.

 The previous project budget based on a Class D estimate can be found in the Jan.
 24, 2023 Council report and was approved by Council on March 1, 2023.

-Why is the budget proposed to increase to $54M?
+Why has the budget increased to $54M?

 As per Recommendation #2 of Resolution C-2023-0105, $50M is the current approved budget for the Replacement Civic Centre project.